-Single location in the municipality Homburg am Main (area Maindreieck) in the German growing area Franconia
+Single location in the municipality of Homburg am Main (area triangle) in the German growing region Franconia

-"Calemont", which refers to a "bare mountain" or "hot mountain" and refers to the sparse vegetation of the summit.
+"Calemont" back, which means a "bare mountain" or "hot mountain" and refers to the sparse growth of the peaks.
 The first documentary mention dates back to 1102.
-The slope at 140 to 240 meters above sea level is complete with a total of 12 kilometers of dry stone walls from two to five meters high terraced
+The slope at 140 to 240 meters above sea level is complete with a total of 12 kilometers long dry stone walls from two to five meters high terraced

 Germany.
-It covers 43 hectares of skeletal soils with red sandstone in the upper and shell limestone in the lower area.
+It encompasses 43 hectares of skeleton-rich soils with colored sandstone in the upper area and shell limestone in the lower area.

-There is a sub-Mediterranean climate, even in cooler years 50 to 60 degrees Celsius are reached in summer.
-The low-precipitation climate is compensated by aquiferous strata with five springs in the mountain.
-There are also many different types of orchids and other rare heat-loving plants.
-Likewise, rare species such as the butterflies Himmelblauer Bläuling occur.
-Above all, the cultivars Silvaner, Riesling and Rieslaner are cultivated here.
+The climate is sub-Mediterranean, and even in cooler years 50 to 60 degrees Celsius can be reached there in summer.
+The low-precipitation climate is offset by water-bearing layers with five springs in the mountain.
+Many different types of orchids and other rare heat-loving plants also grow here.
+There are also rare animal species such as the blue sky blue butterfly.
+Above all, the varieties Silvaner, Riesling and Rieslaner are cultivated here.
 The landscape has been a listed building since 1981.
-The location has been largely owned by the winery since 1872 Prince Lowenstein
+The location has been largely owned by the winery since 1872 Prince Löwenstein

-, a small share also has the winery Deppisch Johannes
+, the winery also has a small share Deppisch Johannes